Adlertag: Background: early battles

 The losses of the spring campaign had weakened the Luftwaffe before the Battle of Britain.
-Over 1,400 aircraft had been lost in the Battle of France on top of about 500 lost in conquering Poland and Norway in 1939.
+Over 1,400 aircraft had been lost in the Battle of France on top of about 500 lost in conquering Poland in 1939 and Norway in 1940.
 The service was forced to wait until it had reached acceptable levels before a main assault against the RAF could be made.

 Therefore, the first phase of the German air offensive took place over the English Channel.
 The Kanalkampf ("Channel battle") rarely involved attacks against RAF airfields inland, but encouraged RAF units to engage in battle by attacking British Channel convoys.
 These operations would last from 10 July to 8 August 1940.
 The attacks against shipping were not successful; only 24,000 tons (gross register) was sunk.
 Minelaying from aircraft proved more profitable, sinking 38,000 tons.
 The impact on Fighter Command was minimal.
 It had lost 74 fighter pilots killed or missing and 48 wounded in July, and its strength rose to 1,429 by 3 August.
 By that date, it was short only 124 pilots.

 In the second phase of attacks, shipping, coastal airfields, radar and stations south of London were attacked during 8–18 August.
 The Luftwaffe gradually increased the frequency of attacks.
 German bombers also raided targets as far north as Liverpool during night hours.

+By 12 August, German air strength had reached acceptable levels.
+After bringing its serviceable rates up, the Luftwaffe began Adlertag with 71 percent of its bomber force, 85 percent of its Bf 109 units, and 83 percent of its Bf 110 units operational.

 The first major raid inland and against RAF airfields came on 12 August.
 RAF Hawkinge, Lympne, Manston and radar stations at Pevensey, Rye and Dover were to be destroyed.
 Portsmouth docks were also targeted.
 The results of the raids were mixed.
 The radar station at Ventnor was badly damaged and others targeted were also damaged, but not destroyed.
-All were in working order by the following morning.
+All but Ventnor were in working order by the following morning.
 Attacks against the harbour and RAF stations failed to destroy them.
 Though none were in full working order at the end of the day, all were back in action the following morning.
 Unknown to German intelligence, Lympne itself was not even an operational station.
 This sort of intelligence blunder contributed to the failure of Adlertag.

-The Germans had not achieved a degree of success commensurate with their exertions.
-Nevertheless, in the belief they were having considerable effect on Fighter Command, they prepared to launch their all-out assault on the RAF the following day.
-By 12 August, German air strength had reached acceptable levels.
-After bringing its serviceable rates up, the Luftwaffe began Adlertag with 71 percent of its bomber force, 85 percent of its Bf 109 units, and 83 percent of its Bf 110 units operational.
+Overall, the Germans had not achieved a degree of success commensurate with their exertions.